doramagnoni/DoriWonderCabinet/README.md

 ## Footer

-* Footer is consistent on all pages and it provides with social links.
+* Footer is consistent on all pages and it provides social links.
 Each link will open in a separate tab in a browser.

 ## Home

 * ### Introduction section

-    * It includes a brief information on the webpage main goals.
+    * It includes brief information on the webpage's main goals.

 * ### Picture of the author

 * ### About me

-* A consice information about the author of the webpage.
+* A concise information about the author of the webpage.

 ## Chronicles

-* Information on the history of the cabinet of curiosities and their botanical implementation.
+* Information on the history of the cabinet of curiosities and its botanical implementation.

 ## Plant index